cfengine/documentation/overviews/enterprise-api.markdown

 ---

 The CFEngine Enterprise API allows HTTP clients to interact with the Policy server (hub) of a CFEngine Enterprise installation.
-With the Enterprise API, you can do the following:

-- [Check installation status][Checking Status]
-- [Manage users, roles][Managing Users and Roles] and [settings][Managing Settings]
-- [Browse host information][Browsing Host Information]
-- [Issue flexible SQL queries][SQL Queries] against data collected from hosts by the CFEngine Server
-- [Schedule reports][SQL Queries#Subscribed Queries] for email and later
-  download

 In CFEngine Enterprise 3.5 and later, [Multi-Site Query][Multi-Site Queries] support allows centralized collection of data from multiple CFEngine